apiscopo/tedata/README.md

 ### Reporting issues and debugging

 The package has extensive logging which should help me identify where things went wrong if you encounter a problem.
-Please log an issue or pull request and send me your logfile if you run into a problem.
+Please log an issue or pull request and send me your logfile if you run into a problem. logfiles are stored in `/src/tedata/logs`.